praveenjuge/praveenjuge/content/blog/books-i-love-the-war-of-art/index.md

 ---
 title: "Books I Love - The War of Art by Steven Pressfield"
-description: "The War of Art is one of my favorite non-fiction books, it helped me recognize why I put off doing my work and how to fix it easily.
+description: "The War of Art is one of my favorite non-fiction book, it helped me recognize why I put off doing my work and how to fix it easily.
 I recommend this book to anyone doing creative work where you often second guess yourself and don't ship things."
 date: 2020-06-09T06:57:23+00:00
 ---